Ylvauk/mongoose-vampires-practice/README.md

 This is where mongoose comes in.
 Instead of manually making sure everything we are putting into our database makes sense and conforms to some type of structure, Mongoose allows us to define schemas.

 Mongoose, in the background, can enforce these schemas (as strictly as you like) in order to make sense of the data going into the database and to allow validation.
-It provides powerful and simple to use tools to do this.
+It provides powerful and developer-friendly tools to do this.

-# The Exercise

 ## Building a Schema